Standard Control Procedures

 - Approval means that the approver has performed this review and is satisfied that the transaction is appropriate, accurate, and complies with applicable laws, regulations, policies, and procedures

-- Under no circumstance should an approver sign a blank form or share his/her passwords
+- Under no circumstance should an approver sign a blank form or share their passwords

 Cash and Check Collections